- 12:00am Midnight

-- In order to accommodate as many of the faithful as possible, each Mass will be simulcast in the Parish Center and the Lower Level.
+- In order to accommodate as many of the faithful as possible, each Mass will also be simulcast in the Parish Center and the Lower Level of the Church.

 - Please note that every other pew in the Church is currently roped off in order to facilitate physical distancing, and we are at less than 50% capacity.

 - Chairs will be set up in physically-distanced pods of three, four, and five so that families can sit together (see pictures below).

 - If you need more chairs for your pod simply slide them over from a pod next to you, or from one of the stacks against the wall.

 - If you are not using any of the chairs in your pod simply slide them to the pod next to you or place them in the stack against the wall.